ViolaDeRenzis/updowninjections/README.md

 ## Data

 Data need to be downloaded from the [GitHub release page](https://github.com/ViolaDeRenzis/twoprecessingspins/releases).
-The total size is ~35GB,
+The total size is ~35GB.
+To download the entire dataser use `download_all.py`.

 We provide to data products, named `*_result.json` and `*_chipav.dat`.